The Abelian-Nonabelian Correspondence for $I$-functions: Extensions and applications

 Such a matrix looks something like

 where the entries labeled ``0'' are required to be zero and the entries labeled ``*'' are not.
 The same $\ell \times k$ pattern of *'s and 0's is repeated $m$ times.
-The group $\Aut_{\tilde \beta}\subset G$ is $P_1\times P_2$ where $P_1$ is the parabolic subgroup of $GL_k$ equal to block lower triangular matrices with blocks determined by the multiplicities of the $d_i$, and $P_2 \subset GL_\ell$ is similarly defined by the $e_j$.
-Thus in the factorization of $ev_{\bullet}$ in \eqref{eq:factor}, both the maps $h$ and $i$ are nontrivial.
+The group $P_{\tilde \alpha}\subset G$ is $P_1\times P_2$ where $P_1$ is the parabolic subgroup of $GL_k$ equal to block lower triangular matrices with blocks determined by the multiplicities of the $d_i$, and $P_2 \subset GL_\ell$ is similarly defined by the $e_j$.
+Hence in Proposition \ref{prop:diagram} we have a series of maps

+whose composition is $ev_\bullet$.
+The first arrow is a closed embedding and the second is a flag bundle.

-\subsection{A good torus action}
+\subsubsection{A good torus action}

-The target $Y$ has a torus action with isolated fixed points.
-Let $S = (\CC^*)^n \times (\CC^*)^m$ act on $V$ as follows: if $S_1$ is an $n\times n$ diagonal matrix and $S_2$ is a $km\times km$ diagonal matrix with $m$ constant $k\times k$ diagonal blocks, and both $S_1$ and $S_2$ are filled with numbers from $\CC^*$ then
+The target $Q$ has a torus action with isolated fixed points.
+Let $S = (\CC^*)^n \times (\CC^*)^m$ act on $Z$ as follows: if $s_1$ is an $n\times n$ diagonal matrix and $s_2$ is a $km\times km$ diagonal matrix with $m$ constant $k\times k$ diagonal blocks, and both $s_1$ and $s_2$ are filled with numbers from $\CC^*$ then